 Drivers and APIs

-Audio devices manufacturers do not release kernel drivers for Linux, so there are many projects trying to create drivers, usually implemented as modules.
+Audio devices manufacturers do not usually release kernel drivers for Linux, so there are many projects trying to create drivers, usually implemented as modules.
 These projects develop software frameworks able to deal with many different devices.
 The most important nowadays are ALSA and FFADO.

 We seen already two drivers starting with the snd prefix.
 All drivers with that prefix are modules and come with ALSA.
 Not only ALSA supplies device drivers for a lot of USB and PCI sound-cards (many of which listed in the matrix), but it supplies also APIs and tools.